haroonalbar/react-portfolio-2.0/notes.md

 yarn add next-images
 worked for adding images that was not displaying first use relative on div and use layout='fill' and objectFit='cover' and rounded inside className in Image component

+do skills and projects

+use hero icon for icons in contact

+there are issues with skill and projects but we will see if we can fix it later